Qualifications for Test Purchase

 Tests and test materials that will be used for research purposes only may be purchased by college and university faculty members as well as by professional staff of hospitals and business organizations.
 Students enrolled in graduate programs may also purchase materials that will be used only for research purposes if the purchase order is countersigned by the student's supervisor or by the department head.
 Regardless of the purchaser, however, the order must be submitted on business or institution stationery and the purchaser must satisfy either the professional membership requirement, professional registration requirement, or the employment requirement specified under Category 1.
 In the case of students, enrollment in a graduate program that adheres to a code of ethical conduct similar to the code approved by the APA or the CPA will satisfy these requirements.

 Tests and test materials for library use are sold to individuals upon the assurance that these products will be made accessible only to persons who meet the criteria specified under Category 1 and Category 2.
 This assurance must be submitted in writing on letterhead stationery before the order will be processed.
 The letter containing this assurance must be countersigned by an individual who satisfies either the Category 1 or Category 2 criteria.
-In order to purchase materials for library use, the purchaser must also fill out the Customer Registration Form (PDF).
+In order to purchase materials for library use, the purchaser must also have a completed Customer Registration Form on file.